adamakeo/faxDocument/docs/preferences.md

 Second best case – this comes from the RileyLink device (for Eros or Medtronic) With DASH pods, there is no reliable heartbeat that works all of the time when the phone is locked

-This setting allows you to view your hearbeat on your watch
+This setting allows you to view your hearbeat on your watch.

+--- Need to confirm this setting description ---

 ### Display Statistics
 Visual: Displays statistics including Time in range (TIR), coefficent of variance (CV) and estimated A1c at the bottom of the main screen.